Database-Management-System-Project2020/Database/README.md

 "# Database"
-in this readme file we are gonna to talk about
+in this readme file we are gonna talk about

 1-the purpose of each file